stefanbc/Asgar/README.md

 [Kakotopia](https://en.wiktionary.org/wiki/kakotopia) is a clean, minimal, light Ghost blog theme built off the [Skeleton](http://getskeleton.com/) framework and the default Casper theme.
 The theme is fully responsive.

 Fonts are included locally.
-There are no externally hosted librarires used, everything is hosted locally for maximum privacy.
+There are no externally hosted libraries used, everything is hosted locally for maximum privacy.
+This theme works perfectly without javascript.
 You can choose to shift these resources to external servers (like Google Fonts) if you'd like to sacrifice your users privacy for a small boost in page load time.

 ##Installation